un3481/wg-rc/README.md

 config_wg0="10.5.0.2/32"
 ```

-After all the above is completed successfully, you should be able to use your interface.
+After the above is completed successfully, you should be able to use your interface.

 You just need to add your interface to the client.